 Review offers carefully to make sure you know who you’re dealing with — even if these mailers might look like they’re from your mortgage company or a government agency.
 Not all mailers are prescreened offers.
 Some dishonest businesses use pictures of the Statue of Liberty or other government symbols or names to make you think their offer is from a government agency or program.
 If you’re concerned about a mailer you’ve gotten, contact the government agency mentioned in the letter.
 Check USA.gov to find the legitimate contact information for federal government agencies and state government agencies.

-Does a lender have to give me anything after I apply for a loan with them?
+Do lenders have to give me anything after I apply for a loan with them?

-Under federal law, lenders and mortgage brokers must give you:
+Under federal law, lenders and mortgage brokers must give you

 - this home loan toolkit booklet from the CFPB within three days of applying for a mortgage loan.
 The idea is to help protect you from unfair practices by lenders, brokers, and other service providers during the home-buying and loan process.